arabellas-craft/arabellas-craft.github.io/_posts/2026-02-28-st-patricks-day-in-ireland.md

 ---
 Most people picture St. Patrick's Day as green beer, parades, and plastic leprechauns.
 The pagan corner of the internet has its own version of this false image: a day of mourning for Druid genocide, observed in black.
 Neither of those has much to do with what Irish people historically have done on March 17th (if you want the full case against the "Druids as snakes" myth before reading this, start with the [previous article](/all-snakes-day-myth-st-patrick-druids)).

 Kevin Danaher writes in his book *The Year in Ireland* that compared to May Day or Christmas, St. Patrick's Day had "few and meagre" traditional customs.
 What existed was specific, local, and tied to the church calendar and the farming year.
-The [Dúchas Schools' Collection](https://www.duchas.ie/en/cbes/volumes) — folklore recorded by Irish schoolchildren from community elders in 1937–39 — confirm this.
+The [Dúchas Schools' Collection](https://www.duchas.ie/en/cbes/volumes){:target="_blank" rel="noopener noreferrer"} — folklore recorded by Irish schoolchildren from community elders in 1937–39 — confirm this.

 ## Drowning the Shamrock